Chapterhouse: Dune: Plot

 Awed by her physical prowess, the remaining Honored Matres are forced to accept her as their new leader.
 Odrade is also killed in the melee and Murbella shares with Odrade to absorb her newest memories, as they had already shared prior to the battle.
-Murbella's ascension to leadership is not accepted as victory by all the Bene Gesserit.
+Murbella's ascension to leadership, and her bringing the Honored Matres to merge with the Bene Gesserit, is not accepted as victory by all the latter.
 Some flee Chapterhouse, notably Sheeana, who has a vision of her own, and arranges to have some of the new worms that have emerged in the Chapterhouse desert brought aboard the no-ship.
 Sheeana is joined by Duncan.
 The two escape in the giant no-ship, with Scytale, Teg and the Jews.
 Murbella recognizes their plan at the last minute, but is powerless to stop them.
+Two mysterious entities resembling an old married couple, Daniel and Marty, whom Duncan had seen in visions, wryly note the refugees' escape.

 Reception

 Chapterhouse: Dune debuted at No. 5 and rose to No. 2 on The New York Times Best Seller list.
 Gerald Jonas of The New York Times noted that "Against all odds, the universe of Dune keeps getting richer in texture, more challenging in its moral dilemmas."

 Dave Langford reviewed the novel for White Dwarf #65, and stated that "The hyper-acute characters are impressive, the resolution thoughtful and humane.
 Though initially I gave up after Children, Heretics and Chapter House have partially Restored My Faith."